 5.1.2 Health and Safety Audit Part 2 – Systems Audit

 This document supports the hazard identification checklist, by seeking to establish that health and safety systems are integrated into the

 - reviewing records, including induction and training records, documented risk assessments and previous audits

-- randomly selecting approximately 25–50 percent of the workers in the area and briefly interviewing them
+- randomly selecting a cross section of the workers in the area and briefly interviewing them